About Us

-The Organisation behind Licensing SAVI
+About the organisation behind Licensing SAVI

-The National Police Chiefs' Council Lead for Crime Prevention said “PCPI is a police owned organisation that works on behalf of the Police Service to deliver a wide range of crime prevention and demand reduction initiatives.
+The National Police Chiefs' Council Lead for Crime Prevention said “Police CPI is a police owned organisation that works on behalf of the Police Service to deliver a wide range of crime prevention and demand reduction initiatives.
 It has rightly earned its place as an important part of the Police Service and police family.
 It maintains close working links with the National Police Chiefs’ Council (NPCC) National Leads and Committees”.

 “The night-time economy can sometimes be a driver for violent crime.
 This initiative focuses on helping licensees know what is expected of them and enables them to take responsibility for making their premises as safe and secure as they can be for their staff and patrons.
 It is intended to help remove potential areas of contention between police and licensees giving online access to the advice and guidance that they need.”

-Guy Ferguson, Chief Executive Officer, Police CPI.
+Guy Ferguson, Chief Executive Officer, Police CPI

 Mark Morgan, Business Manager